 Nancy Winship Milliken: Co-creator, artist

-Nancy has a16 year career in environmental art, creating monumental interventions of cultural and natural histories of place.
+Nancy has a17 year career in environmental art, creating monumental interventions of cultural and natural histories of place.
 She thrives in collaborative environments and engages with environmentalists, builders, farmers, engineers, poets and communities.
-When not in the studio, you will find her in the lake, mountains and fields surrounding their studio, Fieldsong.
+When not in the studio, you will find her in the lake, mountains and fields surrounding their Fieldsong studio.

 Andrew Milliken: Co-creator, conservationist